 Don’t Click A Sponsored Ad Unless You’re Really Interested

 Let me challenge your mind for a minute.
-If you type in the phrase, “Plumber near me” and you click on one of the sponsored ads, that will cost the plumbing company thirty to sixty dollars, depending on your location.
+If you type in the phrase, “Plumber near me,” and click on one of the sponsored ads, that could cost the plumbing company thirty to sixty dollars, depending on your location.
 And that was just for that one click, whether you use their services or not.
 Does that sound crazy?
-Because it is!
-I make a point of never clicking sponsored ads unless I’m serious about purchasing, out of respect for the advertiser.
+That’s because it is!
+I make a point of never clicking sponsored ads for what I need unless I’m serious about purchasing, out of respect for our local businesses.

 Google Home Services “Plumber Near Me”

 Google now has Home Services at the top of your service pages.
 These include electricians, plumbers, locksmiths, and auto mechanics.
 Google guarantees the service for those advertisers, to the point where they will refund your money if you’re unsatisfied.
 Every company must have a background check on all employees and owners.
-Furthermore, Google completes a full test on their contractor’s license and insurance.
-Google Home Services is relatively new; it launched in 2015 and continues to expand.
+Furthermore, Google thoroughly investigates their contractor’s license and insurance.
+Google Home Services is relatively new.
+It launched in 2015 and continues to expand.

 This is how the service works for the advertiser.
-For example, if you type in, “Plumbers Near Me”, plumbers, plumbing company, and more, you’ll have three plumbing companies listed at the top of the page.
+For example, if you type in “Plumbers Near Me,” you’ll have three boxes appear at the top of the page.
 From there, you can see reviews, phone number, years in business, and the green google guarantee check box.
-Unlike other sponsored listings, these are in enclosed boxes and stand out very well.
-Your plumbing company goes to great lengths to become part of Google Home Services, and they pay a pretty penny for the advertising.
+Unlike other sponsored listings, these are enclosed boxes and stand out very well.
+Your plumbing company must go to great lengths to become part of Google Home Services, and they pay a pretty penny for the advertising.
 So on top, you have Google Home Services, and next are sponsored ads called Adwords.

 Google My Business

 Next is “Google My Business.”
-This is where you see a small map and three listings below the map.
-If you type in “Plumber Near Me 92562”, you’ll get one set of companies.
+This is where you see a small map and three listings, sometimes four below the map.
+For instance, if you type in “Plumber Near Me 92562”, you’ll get one set of companies.
 Change the zip code to “92563,” and you’ll see a whole new set of plumbers.
 These are all businesses that have signed up for “Google My Business.”
 The ads are free through Google but require some good marketing efforts to be selected.

 The ten listings below that are “organic” listings.
 I wish I could tell you that they’re free because they are not.
 They are free in the sense that Google does not charge for them.
-Companies pour endless time and resources into working their websites in hopes to find favor with Google just so that their websites rank on the first page.
-I think you’ll see that those companies that care about their rankings and their website are the same companies that pour themselves into customer care.
+But companies pour endless amounts of time and resources into working their websites in hopes to find favor with Google just so that their website ranks on the first page.
+You’ll see that those companies that rank well are many of the same companies that pour themselves into customer care.
 Tradespeople who rely on advertising know that their advertising and customer service must go hand in hand to succeed.

-- The top boxes with paid advertisers are called “Home Services.”
+- First, the top boxes with paid advertisers are called “Home Services.”

-- After that are “Google My Business” businesses that are a free service put on by Google.
+- The third listings are “Google My Business,” which is a free service put on by Google.

-- The next ten ads are organic results that get their position based on Google’s algorithm.
-The companies that own these websites have invested significantly into the design and content of their sites.
+- The next ten ads are organic results.
+They get their position based on Google’s algorithm.
+The companies that own these website owners have invested significantly into the design and content of their websites.

 - And last but not least, you’ll have more Adwords at the bottom.